AditiPradeep/aditipradeep.github.io/dark_matter.md

 title: ML reconstruction of SuperCDMS data
 ---

-Disclaimer: The amount of information in this page will be limited since I have restrictions on how much I can share before we publish the results.
-Once the results are published, I'll link the paper for more details.
+*Disclaimer: The amount of information in this page will be limited since I have restrictions on how much I can share before we publish the results.
+Once the results are published, I'll link the paper for more details.*

+**The work described here was done entirely in python using LightGBM, scikit-learn, numpy, scipy and matplotlib.
+Initial tests were done with Tensorflow but the Gradient Boosted Decision tree outperformed the Multi-layer perceptron for our data.**

 The idea is as follows: